sebw/blog.wains.be/content/about.md

 2022-05-31: Ansible Automation Platform live demo at Ansible Automates 2022 in Vilvoorde

-## Website iterations
+## About this blog

+### Iterations

-This site has gone through six major design revisions:
+This site has gone through six major design revisions and went full static in 2015:

 - [2005 (Wordpress)](https://blog.wains.be/images/nostalgy/2005.png)
 - [2008 (Wordpress)](https://blog.wains.be/images/nostalgy/2008.png)